If you haven’t already heard, the Raspberry Pi foundation has just launched a Raspberry Pi TV HAT (Hardware Attached on Top).

 You can stream to devices such as other computers, Raspberry Pi’s, mobile phones and tablets.
 You can find the instructions on how to do this over at the official Raspberry Pi website linked at the bottom of this article.

 This HAT will be the perfect addition if you’re looking to set up the perfect media center on the Raspberry Pi.
-It could also be useful in a range of different other projects, if you have an idea for this cool HAT then be sure to leave a comment below or on our forum.
+It could also be useful in a range of different other projects, if you have an idea for this cool HAT then be sure to leave a comment below.

 Currently the HAT supports two TV standards, these are available throughout majority of the world with a few exceptions such as America, Canada, Mexico and more.